cicsdev/cics-cpsm-wlm-trace/README.md

 ## Running the program
 To run the program, start a 3270 session where WLM traces are required to be issued (normally a TOR/Routing region) and enter the "SETT" (or whatever code you chose) transaction code.
-This will cause WLM trace flags 18, 19 and 23 through 27 to be switched on for 5 seconds, and then all WLM trace flags will be switched off again.
-In a busy workload, five seconds is normally enough to generate hundreds or trace entries.
+This will cause WLM trace flags 18, 19 and 23 through 27 to be switched on for 5 seconds, and then all WLM trace flags will be reverted to their original setting.
+In a busy workload, five seconds is normally enough to generate hundreds of trace entries.

 If you desire to override the five second interval with a different period - which should only be done under advice from the CPSM Service Engineers - then you may issue: "SETT nn"  -  where "nn" is the time period in seconds, from 1 to 59 seconds.
 Any other value will be rejected.